Grief and Bereavement Resources

 Pathways Grief Support Program

 Pathways Grief Support Program is housed within the Paediatric Advanced Care Team (PACT) at SickKids.
 All bereaved families who have experienced the death of a child who was cared for at SickKids are offered the opportunity to receive services and support from Pathways.
 Two Grief Support Coordinators are available to help you Monday-Friday, 8:00 a.m. to 4:30 p.m.
 Together in collaboration with PACT they can help you gain the resources and support that your family requires.
-To reach the program please email: firstname.lastname@example.org
+You can also contact us to learn about resources if you aren't a family and we will attempt to put you in touch with other organizations.
+To reach the program please email: email@example.com.

 Pathways Grief Support Coordinators, along with the PACT Consult Service are available to sit with you and help with you while you grapple with difficult decisions and possible outcomes.
 We are honoured to be able to work with families who are both hopeful and grieving at the same time.